sethforte/VendingMachine/README.md

     - An example of the output format is provided below.

 ## The Developers
-This Vending Machine program was built as a mini capstone project during a 14 week coding bootcamp at [Tech Elevator]
+This Vending Machine program was built by mself as a mini capstone project during a 14 week coding bootcamp at [Tech Elevator]

+- Seth Forte